rayjanwilson/cdk-pipeline-custom-source/README.md

 ## A few nice features added in
 - Custom artifact buckets that get destroyed when stack is deleted.
 Also ensures encryption, etc
+- example uses `@aws-cdk/pipelines` for advanced self-mutating pipeline
+- example shows how to add deployment stages, including cross-account / cross region
+- example shows how to run actions in parallel

 ## Configuration
 - we are using `.env` to store configurable values